stdevel/katprep/tests/README.md

 | `NagiosCGIClientTest.py` | Unit test | Nagios/Icinga 1.x CGI integration |
 | `PyvmomiClient.py` | Unit test | Pyvmomi integration |

+Each test has an appropriate JSON configuration file specifying connection details and objects used for the particular tests.

 # ForemanAPIClientTest
 This test checks:
 - will follow